Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: Experimental Results

-\myparagraph{Robot experiments} for a classic PPO agent, an agent trained with BC and an agent trained with a combination of Navigability and BC losses are reported in Table \ref{tab:locobot}.
-The agents were chosen as the most representative and best performing variants among those tested.
-A detailed description of the approaches can be found in next paragraph and an ablation study in Table \ref{tab:comparisonpointgoal}.
-Overall, the differences in performance are significant, with a clear advantage of the proposed training regime based on \textit{Navigability} in terms of all four metrics, providing evidence for its superior robustness ({ \textit{Success}}) and efficiency ({ \textit{SPL, sSPL, Path Length})}.
+\myparagraph{Robot experiments} are reported in Table \ref{tab:locobot} for three end-to-end trained agents (PPO, BC and our proposed agent) and for a map+plan method introduced by \citet{gupta2017cognitive} and reused in \citep{Chaplot2020Learning,chaplot2020object}.
+A detailed description of the agents can be found further below.
+Overall, the differences in performance are significant, with a clear advantage of the proposed \textit{Navigability} representation in terms of all 3 metrics, providing evidence for its superior robustness ({ \textit{Success}}) and efficiency ({ \textit{SPL, sSPL})}.
 Qualitatively, the three agents show significantly different behavior on these real robot experiments.
 Our Navigability+BC variant is more efficient in reaching the goals and goes there more directly.
 The PPO agent shows zig-zag motion (increasing { \textit{SPL}} and { \textit{sSPL}}), and, in particular, often requires turning, whose objective we conjecture is to orient and localize itself better.
-While this behavior does not impact { \textit{Success}}, { \textit{SPL}} and { \textit{SPL}}, it increases the episode length measure.
-The BC variant struggled less with zig-zag motion but created significantly larger and more inefficient trajectories than the proposed variant trained with \textit{Navigability}.
+The BC variant struggled less with zig-zag motion but created significantly longer and more inefficient trajectories than the proposed \textit{Navigability} agent.